DevExpress Presentation API: Get Started with Chart

 Series and Views

 A Chart object maintains two collections: Chart.Series and Chart.Views.
 Series objects supply data and define the chart type.
-Views control rendering settings applicable to one or more series.
+Views control rendering settings applicable to all series of the corresponding type and sharing the same axes.
 When you add a series, the Presentation API automatically associates it with an existing view or creates a new one if needed.

 The following code snippet creates two series and configures their common settings in the view: